 < my first name >@earlyretirementextreme.com

 Important things to note.
 I read all emails, but I do not have the energy to respond to everyone.
+In particular I NEVER give investment advice.
 PLEASE READ THIS FIRST!